Marrakech to Fes

 The imperial cities of Morocco are the four historical capital cities of Morocco: Fes, Marrakech, Meknes and Rabat.
 The term was used from the 15th century to denote a self-ruling city that enjoyed a certain amount of autonomy.
 An Imperial city held the status of Imperial immediacy, and as such, was subordinate only to the emperor, as opposed to a territorial city or town.

 A relaxed 4 day itinerary from Marrakech to Fes that may either be shortened to a 3 day version, or made in the ‘opposite’ direction with collection in Fes.
 The 4 day tour allows more time for walking in the foothills of the Atlas mountains in the unspoilt Ounila Valley on the second morning and for dedicating to kasbah visits.

-The final night’s stay at Erg Chebbi dunes near Merzouga will be in either a simple Berber Camp or a Deluxe Camp.
+The final night’s stay at Erg Chebbi dunes near Merzouga will be in either a standard Berber Camp or a Deluxe Camp.